Have you ever asked for a referral?

 Read that again… only a one-year-old business and 112 people had been referred to me.

-My coaching practice started in September 2013 with one client.
-I flew the “corporate world” coup in the end of August and had one paying client.
+My coaching practice started in 2013 with one client.
+I flew the “corporate world” coup with one paying client.
 Yep that is right, one paying client.
 I did other consulting on the side and became an adjunct professor at a local university to have income because my income matters to our family as much as my husband’s.

-Just 3 months later, I had three paying clients and a few more who would be starting in January.
-Of the group who started in January a few were referred to me and that was the beginning of my referral explosion.
+Just 4 months later, I had eight paying clients of which a few came from my networking (people I knew who hired me) and a few others were referred to me.
+That was the beginning of my referral explosion.

 But it started as a trickle…

-Three referrals in January, four in February, five in March.
+Three referrals in one month, four the next month and five more.
 Again, my referral explosion started as a trickle.
+Don’t miss this point.

-By the summer of 2014 more than half of my coaching clients and trainings/presentations had come through referrals.
+By the summer of my first year more than half of my coaching clients and trainings or presentations had come through referrals.

-Here I am in 2018 and the total number of referrals I have received since my business began in late 2013 is closing in on 500.
+Here I am almost 10 years later and the total number of referrals I have received since my business began is closing in on 1000.

 So why am I sharing these personal details about my business with you?